-February 5, 2021 Posted In Uncategorized
+February 5, 2021 Posted In Personal Injury

 If you are injured through the negligence or recklessness of another party, the law permits you to seek compensation for your losses through a personal injury claim.
 Those losses might include pain and suffering, which describes a combination of physical pain and emotional distress that a victim can be suffering from.

 Most claims for emotional distress compensation are in connection with the pain and suffering resulting from a physical injury caused by another party.
 However, where pain and suffering is attached to a personal injury claim, emotional distress can be brought as a separate claim in extreme circumstances, even if it doesn’t involve a physical injury.
-For example, watching a loved one die in an accident can cause psychological trauma that possibly warrants an emotional distress claim, even if the victim isn’t injured.
+For example, watching a loved one die in an San Bernardino accident can cause psychological trauma that possibly warrants an emotional distress claim, even if the victim isn’t injured.